The International Olympic Committee (IOC) officially opened Olympic House – one of the most sustainable buildings in the world – on 23 June 2019.

 Home of the Olympic Movement

-The Olympic House, conceived as the permanent home of the Olympic Movement, will open on 23 June 2019, which will mark the 125th anniversary of the creation of the IOC in 1894.
+The Olympic House, conceived as the permanent home of the Olympic Movement, opened on 23 June 2019, which marked the 125th anniversary of the creation of the IOC in 1894.

 A catalyst for innovative collaboration

 Internal and external collaboration is at the heart of the design of the Olympic House.
 With its five-ring central staircase linking the various floors and its transparent and collaborative working areas, the building offers a cutting-edge environment for its primary users, hence reflecting the change of mindset of the Olympic Movement and its administration.